-James avaricious mother, Queen Margaret Tudor, who was the sister of the formidable Henry VIII of England, was appointed tutrix or governor of the young king in accordance with the terms of her late husband's will.
-She naturally favoured alliance with the English, which did little to improve her popularity in Scotland.
-The Queen bore the posthumous son of James IV, christened Alexander, although unfortunately the child did not survive long.
+James avaricious mother, Queen Margaret Tudor, who was the sister of the formidable Henry VIII of England, was appointed tutrix or governor of the young king following the terms of her late husband's will.
+She naturally favoured an alliance with the English, which did little to improve her popularity in Scotland.
+The Queen bore the posthumous son of James IV, christened Alexander, although unfortunately, the child did not survive long.

 The minority of James V witnessed the now familiar and weary pattern in Scotland of a developing power struggle amongst the nobles.
 There were both pro-English and pro-French factions.
 At the request of those who favoured an alliance with Scotland's traditional ally, John Stuart, Duke of Albany, his nearest male relative, was recalled from France in 1515 to rule as regent.
 He promptly expelled Margaret and her faction, who took refuge with her brother in England.

 Albany was to rule Scotland for ten years and showed himself to be a competent and responsible administrator.
 While the Regent was conducting business in France in 1525, the Queen's husband pulled off a coup d'etat which gave him complete control over the now thirteen-year-old King.
 In the following year, James became officially of age to rule, but all actual power rested in the hands of Angus, who was now divorced from Queen Margaret.

 In the summer of 1528, James escaped from the unwelcome clutches of his step-father on the pretext of going hunting and over the next few months asserted his power and drove him out of Scotland.
 Angus found refuge at the court of James' rapacious uncle Henry VIII, to whom he complained bitterly about the behaviour of his wife and ingracious step-son.
 Henry gravely professed himself scandalized by his sister Margaret's behaviour in divorcing her husband, mirroring as it did his own.